-With the support of two trained facilitators, the 60-hour program is delivered to year 10 students, one day a week, for 10 weeks over a school term.
+With the support of two trained facilitators, the 60-hour Personal Leadership Program is delivered to year 10 students, one day a week, for 10 weeks over a school term.
 Students engage through group discussions, video, self-reflection, goal planning and personalised coaching that allows the program to be tailored to the needs and goals of each student.

 Delivery models include direct facilitation from Youth Opportunities, and partial and full licenses, which involve upskilling teachers or community members to deliver the program under the support and guidance of Youth Opportunities.

-The Personal Leadership Program is grounded in psychology, and uses principles of positive psychology and cognitive therapy to help build emotional intelligence and resilience in young people.
+The Personal Leadership Program is grounded in psychology theories and uses principles of positive psychology and cognitive therapy to help build emotional intelligence and resilience in young people.

 are more motivated towards school

 have developed better time management and organisational skills